 Tricia has exhibited her work with Light Grey Art Lab, a gallery space out of Minneapolis, MN and Fusion Gallery online.
 She also had the great pleasure of exploring Northern Iceland with Light Grey Art Lab as part of their 2019 Iceland Residency program.
 She hopes to continue to have opportunities to integrate more exploration and adventure in nature into her life in the future!
 She enjoys several hobbies outside of art including keeping aquariums, photography, Scuba diving, an obsession with MINI Coopers, and subsequently, driving her own MINI Cooper on track and at Autocross events.

 She currently resides in Kansas, just outside of Kansas City, with her husband, son, and three cats.

 My works are portraits of animals viewed through the hazy lens of human perception.
 By obscuring my animal portraits underneath abstraction, I am exploring not only our vague perceptions of the animal, but our negligent social views of animals and nature.
 Particularly, our habits of treating them as less than, throw-away, or barely above common objects.
-I feel we give our fellow creatures far less credit than they deserve-they are more intelligent and more complicated than we may be capable of knowing.
-I draw and paint them as a celebration of their existence and to express a hope that we can learn to embrace their existence as a necessity to our own.
+I feel we give our fellow creatures far less credit than they deserve-they are more intelligent and more complicated than we may be capable of (or comfortable) knowing.
+I draw and paint them as a celebration of their existence and to express a hope that we can learn to embrace their continued survival as a necessity to our own.